Ahmed712441/Sudoku/README.md

   collector.py the algorithm that i used to collect data<br/>
   digits2.ipynb the jupyter notebook in which i created the CNN <br/>
   and aslo you will find the data that i have collected<br>
-# if you want run the program you need to install the dependencies and give it the image path as input
+# if you to want run the program you need to install the dependencies and give it the image path as input